 For me nothing beats a beautiful beach on a hot and sunny day.
 We rounded off a perfect day with a beer at one of the Copacabana beach bars.

-On our third day in paradise we spent the morning swimming at Leme Beach, which is at the far northern end of Copacabana.
-It is a bit more quiet and chilled there and there were hardly any people around, a big benefit of visiting Rio in low season.
+On our third day in paradise, we spent the morning swimming at Leme Beach, which is at the far northern end of Copacabana.
+It is a bit more quiet and chilled there and there are hardly any people around, a big benefit of visiting Rio in low season.

 Exploring Gloria and Santa Teresa